The Best 3 Day New York City Itinerary for First Time Visitors

 Luckily, this 3 day New York City itinerary covers all the top attractions and landmarks to make organizing a trip easy for first-time visitors.
 Activities you'll get to enjoy when in the Big Apple include going up the Empire State Building, seeing the Statue of Liberty, and exploring Greenwich Village.

-Before traveling to New York City, book your accommodations and experiences ahead of time.
+Book your New York City accommodations and experiences early!
 See the short list of top suggestions below.

 🏨 Top accommodations in New York City